eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- uniFEF7
-	- uniFEA0
+	- threedotsupbelowar
-	- twodotsverticalabovear
+	- uniFEF9
 	- uniFEF5
-	- uniFEF9
+	- uniFEF3
-	- gafsarkashabovear
+	- lam_alefWaslaar
-	- uniFEFB
+	- doublestrokear
 	- dotcenterar
-	- lam_alefWaslaar
-	- twodotsverticalbelowar
+	- uniFEA0
-	- gafsarkashcenterar
+	- threedotsdowncenterar
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.